Announced end of UKHO paper nautical charts

 UKHO numerical with Weather4D

-More information on the UKHO-managed approach to phasing out the production of paper maps is available on the ADMIRALTY website.
+More information on the UKHO-managed approach to phasing out paper map production is available on the ADMIRALTY website.

 –––